eparlato/christmas-lights-kata/christmas-lights-backlog.md

 Create a new object to deal with different type of commands.
 XX Manage the TOGGLE case on a 1x1 grid.
 X
 Send a sequence of commands on a 1x1 grid, implement ON/OFF command cases on a 1x1 grid.
 X Send an empty sequence of commands.
+X
 Send a command on several lights on a 3x3 grid, such as TOGGLE 0,0 -> 2,2.
-Send a sequence of commands on a 4x4 grid.
+X Send a sequence of commands on a 4x4 grid.
 Refactoring: XXX